Following is a good introduction:

 Millipede species are hard to distinguish from one-another, and to identify to species normally requires a close look at the minute bodyparts of the animal, and usually the 'gonopods' of an adult male.
 These are modified legs used to transfer sperm to females, and are located about a third of the way back from the head on the underside of the body.

 We have no official moderator for millipedes.
-However, we are receiving able assistance from millipede expert Dr Robert Mesibov from West Ulverstone in Tasmania.
-Michael Bedingfield (michaelb) consults with him for all sightings.
+However, up until April 2019, we were receiving able assistance from millipede expert Dr Robert Mesibov from West Ulverstone in Tasmania.
+He has now retired from this duty.

 Receive email alerts when new sightings are reported.